fschambacht/fschambacht/README.md

 - 👀 I’m interested in software development, Linux OS and cybersecurity
 - 🌱 I’m currently learning JS and Java
 - 💞️ I’m looking to collaborate on projects of software development and everything I can help about engeneering or more specific mechanic engeneering
-- 📫 How to reach me, just message in linkedin www.linkedin.com/in/felipe-schambach
+- 📫 How to reach me, just message +57 3014594288 (Telegram, Whatsapp, Signal) or in linkedin www.linkedin.com/in/felipe-schambach